SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 # Future features

 ### To  improve my website,and i would like to add additional in the future features like:-
-1. To create dynamic and functional structures for with a variety of applications.
+1. To add more video games that are specially designed in the direction of knowledge learning by playing
-2. To add different difficulty levels to make the experience more challenging.
+2. To create dynamic and functional structures for with a variety of applications.
-3. To add video games  that are especially designed in the direction of knowledge.
+3. To add different difficulty levels to make the experience more challenging.

 <br>
 <br>